 - 1 small pumpkin or one butternut squash, peeled and chopped into small dice

 - 3 stalks Fresh thyme, leaves picked, or 1 tbsp chopped sage (or one teaspoon each dried)

 - 125g back bacon or bacon lardons/pancetta (optional)

 - For the sauce:

-When all the milk has been added, place back on the hob and cook on a low heat for 10 minutes, stirring often.
+- When all the milk has been added, place back on the hob and cook on a low heat for about 10 minutes, stirring often.
 When the sauce has thickened, add the mustard, salt and pepper.
-Remove from the heat and and the cheese, stirring quickly until melted and smooth.
+Remove from the heat and add the cheese, stirring quickly until melted and smooth.

 - Place the drained pasta and roasted pumpkin into the sauce, stirring to mix everything together.
 Pour into a large heatproof dish and sprinkle over the remaining 50g cheese.
 Place under a hot grill until the cheese has melted and the top is bubbling.

 Instead of using just cheddar cheese, you could use half cheddar half Gruyère or grated mozzarella.

 If you’re a fan of blue cheese you could crumble some over the top and let it melt before grilling!

 Nutrition Information:Yield: 4 Serving Size: 1